EPANET

 EPANET (Environmental Protection Agency Network Evaluation Tool) is a public domain, water distribution system modeling software package developed by the United States Environmental Protection Agency's (EPA) Water Supply and Water Resources Division.
 It performs extended-period simulation of hydraulic and water-quality behavior within pressurized pipe networks and is designed to be "a research tool that improves our understanding of the movement and fate of drinking-water constituents within distribution systems".
 EPANET first appeared in 1993.

-EPANET 2 is available both as a standalone program and as an open-source toolkit (Application Programming Interface in C).
+EPANET 2 is available both as a standalone program and as an open-source toolkit (API in C).
 Its computational engine is used by many software companies that developed more powerful, proprietary packages, often GIS-centric.
 The EPANET ".inp" input file format, which represents network topology, water consumption, and control rules, is supported by many free and commercial modeling packages.
-Therefore, it is arguably considered as the industry standard.
+Therefore, it is arguably considered to be the industry standard.

 Features

 EPANET provides an integrated environment for editing network input data, running hydraulic and water quality simulations, and viewing the results in a variety of formats.
 EPANET provides a fully equipped and extended period of hydraulic analysis that can handle systems of any size.
 The package also supports the simulation of spatially and temporally varying water demand, constant or variable speed pumps, and the minor head losses for bends and fittings.
 The modeling provides information such as flows in pipes, pressures at junctions, propagation of a contaminant, chlorine concentration, water age, and even alternative scenario analysis.
 This helps to compute pumping energy and cost and then model various types of valves, including shutoffs, check pressure regulating and flow control.

 EPANET's water quality modeling functionality allows users to analyze the movement of a reactive or non-reactive tracer material which spreads through the network over time.
 It tracks the reactive material as it spreads, measuring the percentage of flow from the given nodes.
 The package employs the global reaction rate coefficient which can be modified on a pipe-by-pipe basis.
 The storage tanks can be modeled as complete mix, plug flow or two-compartment reactors.

 The visual network editor of EPANET simplifies the process of building piping network models and editing their properties.
 These various types of data reporting visualization tools are used to assist to analyze the networks, which include the graphics views, tabular views, and special reports.